pmeredit/babelfish/README.md

 ### Schema Definition

-The core of the system is the schema definition (new_schema.json), which contains:
+The core of the system is the entity relationship definition (rel.json), which contains

-- **Entities**: Represent business objects like Customer, Account, Order, Invoice, etc.
-- **JSON Schema**: Defines the expected structure and validation rules for each entity
-- **References**: Define relationships between entities
+- **A mapping from Source Entity to Target Entity relationship with a storage constraint for that relationship
 - **Storage Constraints**: Specify how data should be physically stored:
   - **Embedding**: Embed data from one entity into another
   - **Reference**: Store references to other documents
   - **Bucket**: Group child documents into buckets within a parent

-The schema now uses MongoDB's JSON Schema format, providing better integration with MongoDB's validation capabilities.

-# Note: The $assemble operator has been deprecated and replaced with $conjure and $join operators.
-The new operators provide more intuitive and powerful ways to express multi-entity queries with the ERD format specified in assets/new_erd.json.

 ### Storage Constraint Types